|Address401 15th Street Oakland, CA|

-Lincoln University is a private not-for-profit, 4-year college based in Oakland, undefined that offers both undergraduate and graduate programs to its students.
+Lincoln University is a private not-for-profit, 4-year college based in Oakland, California that offers both undergraduate and graduate programs to its students.
 The highest level of offerings is doctor's degree.

 In the 2019 academic year, the in-state tuition for enrolling in Lincoln University was $10,680, in addition to fees of $430.
 This number excludes room and board.
 The school does not provide on-campus housing, which you may want to factor into your cost analysis when planning to attend Lincoln University.